 Here are some requirements for the algorithmic trading system:

 Knowledge of computer-programming to program required trading strategy, pre-made trading software or hired programmers.

-Network connectivity and the access to the trading platforms where you can place the orders.
+Network connectivity and access to trading platforms where you can place orders.

-Access to the market data feeds which will be monitored using an algorithm for the opportunities to place the orders.
+Access to market data feeds will be monitored using an algorithm for opportunities to place orders.

 Ability and the infrastructure to backtest the system once it’s built before there is live broadcast on the real markets.

-The available historical data which is for backtesting depending on the complexity of the rules implemented in an algorithm.
+The available historical data which is for backtesting depends on the complexity of the rules implemented in an algorithm.